MaiLinhGroup/TradeRepublic-CodingChallenge-Backend/INSTRUCTIONS.md

 Thank you for your interest in Trade Republic.
 To proceed with your interview process, we have prepared a short coding exercise for you.

-The goal of this test is to see how you work in general and that tools you are comfortable with.
+The goal of this test is to see how you work in general and what tools you are comfortable with.

 As this is a coding test and not a Math exam, algorithms/complex datastructures can be implemented the naive way and we can talk about possible performance improvements later.